 To achieve our mission to preserve the natural and scenic character of St. Simons Island, SSLT uses various conservation transaction types to protect land forever.
-Our current goal is 20% of the island protected – or roughly 2,000 acres.
 The projects we undertake are carefully vetted against a set of criteria that include ecological value, public access/benefit, and fundraising feasibility.
 Our current focus areas are:

 - South end: There are still many opportunities for greenspace on the south end of St. Simons.
 These properties tend to be smaller in scale and more expensive in price.